 - Utilize creative techniques, including the use of technology, to communicate with clients who are housed throughout the region.

-- Document meeting case notes, maintain client files and other appropriate documentation of services per CVAD audit requirements.
+- Maintain comprehensive case notes, files, and appropriate documentation of services in each participant case files, per HUD audit requirements.
 Paperwork must be completed and in the files within 7 days of contact.
 This includes, but is not limited to intake, discharge, and follow-up paperwork and documentation.

 - Transport participants as deemed necessary.
-Transportation requirements should be limited to emergency shelter, housing, and occasional needs directly relating to the client’s safety and stability.
+Transportation requirements should be limited to housing and job searches and occasional visit to relevant social service agencies.

-- Collect and report program data, including but not limited to program success and follow-up tracking, data required by funders, etc.
+- Collect and report program data, including but not limited to HMIS reporting and funders’ required data.
+Maintain/track participant data for entry in the HUD Annual Progress Report (APR).

 - Understand and adapt to service changes in the field at the local, state, or national level.

-- Participate in agency needs assessment, planning, implementation, evaluation, and grant writing as coordinated by the Human Trafficking Services Manager, Director of Operations, or Executive Director.
+- Participate in agency needs assessment, planning, implementation, evaluation, and grant writing as coordinated by the Housing Services Manager or Executive Director.

 - Represent CVFF at community and other program development meetings as requested.